-The shape of this indoor plant has thick, striped leaves extending in a fan from its base.
+The starfish plant aka sansevieria gets its name from its eye-catching fan-shaped light green foliage.
+The shape of this indoor star fish plant has thick, striped leaves extending in a fan from its base.

 This Sansevieria plant is rarer than other succulent snake plants you’ll find at the grocery or hardware store.

 The sansevieria cylindrica var.
 Patula’ Boncel’ (san-se-VEER-ee-uh sil-IN-dree-kuh var PAT-yoo-luh BON-sel) is a snake plant cultivar.
 It is part of the Asparagaceae family, it’s an evergreen perennial found in Angola.

 - Starfish Snake Plant Pests or Diseases